Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 For starters, why should a company hire a freelancer and not grow its own team in-house?

 So it’s become much harder for a brand to find a specialist for each area of digital marketing that they want to utilize.
-There are so many new social media platforms coming out each with their own set of best practices, formats, and an ever-changing algorithm that it’s really hard to find someone that has experience in all of them.
+There are so many new social platforms coming out each with their own set of best practices, formats, and ever-changing algorithms that it’s really hard to find someone that has professional experience in all of them.

-It’s much better and more cost-efficient to hire a marketing manager (a generalist) in-house that would then manage marketing specialists as freelancers across all these different channels.
+As clients, it’s much better and more cost-efficient to hire a freelance digital marketing manager (a generalist) in-house that would then manage marketing specialists as freelancers across all these different channels.

 Sounds like a lot of work, why would people want to do this?

-The primary goal of SEO (Search Engine Optimization) is to rank a business’s website page/s on the top search engine results page in order to increase website traffic.
-This includes on-site optimizing of the website structure, speed, links, images, keywords, page meta descriptions, and more.
-And also off-site competitor analysis to discover additional link building possibilities that will help with page ranking.
+The primary goal of SEO (Search Engine Optimization) or SEM (search engine marketing) is to rank a business’s website page/s on the top search engine results page in order to increase website traffic.
+This includes on-site optimization of the website structure, speed, links, images, keywords, page meta descriptions, and more.
+And also off-site competitor analysis to discover additional link-building possibilities that will help with page ranking.

 They are responsible for: